-Donkey Kong’s attacks are his iconic roll and ground slap; the former is performed while moving, keeping Donkey Kong’s momentum, whereas the latter can only be executed while stationary.
+Donkey Kong’s attacks are his iconic roll and ground slap.
+The former is performed while moving, keeping up Donkey Kong’s momentum, and if a partner is present, he can use it indefinitely and to skip atop the water.
+The latter can only be executed while stationary.
 Striking the ground is used more so to interact with the environment than as a proper attack, though it does stun foes.
 Moreover, Donkey Kong’s moveset is augmented by his three companions, with all three bestowing DK with their signature abilities: Diddy Kong’s Barrel Jet allows him to hover, Dixie Kong’s Helicopter Spin gives DK a lift and Cranky Kong’s cane bouncing jumps off of spiked hazards.
 All three skills are weaved into the level design, with certain collectables and paths requiring them.
 Exclusive to the Switch is the new Funky Mode, allowing newcomers to play as Funky Kong in his adventuring debut.
 His namesake mode is easier to accommodate newcomers – Funky has access to most of the Kong’s talents, and he can take five hits – but Funky’s sizable movement options can add value for more experienced players.

 Tropical Freeze is structured as its precursor was, with each world represented through a map screen, littered with a few hidden paths and secret stages to uncover.
 Furthermore, its level design is admirably dense and dynamic; it’s typical for Nintendo’s platformers, such as the fun yet sterile New Super Mario Bros. series, to feature a gimmick per stage, but Tropical Freeze advances that structure further.
 Tropical Freeze is also incredibly inventive with how its stages play out; from the impact Donkey Kong’s weight can have on set pieces to how the stage elements interact with each other, Tropical Freeze’s level design organically unfolds in exciting ways, constantly utilizing new ideas.
 It’s also well-tailored to speedrunning, thanks in part to enemy placement, and a Time Trials mode is included for those who want to test their mastery.